Shafiqul Ghani Swapan

-Shawfikul Ghaani Swapan was a Bangladeshi politician and the former chairman of Bangladesh National Awami Party-Bangladesh NAP.
-During his political career, he served as a Member of Parliament twice, and held cabinet positions in both the Zia and Ershad Governments.
-His positions included serving as the State Minister of Defence, State Minister of Youth and Sports, Minister of Civil Aviation and Tourism, and Minister of Housing and Public Works.
+Shawfikul Ghaani Swapan was a Bangladeshi politician and the chairman of the Bangladesh National Awami Party-Bangladesh NAP.
+During his political career, he served as a member of parliament twice, and held cabinet positions in both the Zia and Ershad governments.
+His positions included serving as the state minister of defence, state minister of youth and sports, minister of civil aviation and tourism, and minister of housing and public works.